 - JMIR Publications is an early adopter of ORCID and a member of a group of publishers requiring ORCIDs for all its authors in its publication workflow, since 2014

-- in JMIR, all coauthors must have an ORCID.
+- At JMIR, all coauthors must have an ORCID.
 These can be supplied after acceptance, but ideally they are already entered in our metadata form during submission (see also Where/how do I submit my paper to a JMIR journal?).
-If a coauthor refuses to provide his ORCID this is akin to a coauthor not providing his name/identity, which raises accountability issues.
-The only remedy is to drop the coauthor as author.

-- if you have multiple user accounts at JMIR, supplying the same ORCID in each user profile will (virtually) merge the user accounts.
+- If you have multiple user accounts at JMIR, supplying the same ORCID in each user profile will (virtually) merge the user accounts.
 Some users have different email addresses and multiple JMIR user accounts e.g. as a result of review requests which created a new user with a different email address.
-While we won't physically delete any of these accounts, entering an ORCID for each user account will ensure that a user sees all his reviewing and author and editorial tasks in one user account.
+While we won't physically delete any of these accounts, entering an ORCID for each user account will ensure that a user sees all of their reviewing, authorship, and editorial tasks in one user account.
 Sometimes authors want to check the status of their manuscript and accidentally login with a different user account, and are then confused if they don't see the paper they submitted (See also I can't find my paper I submitted).
 Entering an ORCID will help to aggregate information across different user accounts and link it back to one individual.
 See also I have multiple user profiles and want to merge/combine them.
 How do I delete/merge my old user profiles?

 If you are a submitting author, we highly recommend to ask your co-authors for their ORCIDs and add them to the metadata form on or shortly after submission, see Where do I enter the ORCIDs of my coauthors?

 If you are a reviewer, we highly recommend to enter your ORCID in your review form so we can credit your user account correctly even if we used a different email address.